 Consumers might wonder if they should just mix their essential oils with other oils, rather than a liquid like tea or water.
 One might argue that having two drops of lavender essential oil in hot water is the same as drinking a cup of lavender tea.

-While it’s true that lavender is a great volatile oil if it’s added to water, all that concentrated lavender will float to the surface of the water, making it difficult to consume the oil.
+While it’s true that lavender is a great volatile oil if it’s added to water, concentrated lavender will float to the surface of the water, making it difficult to consume the oil.
 In fact, a lot of the lavender would simply stay in the cup.

-But if consumers mix an essential oil with another oil, they can effectively combine them and experience the oil’s effects.
+But if consumers mix essential oil with another oil, they can effectively combine them and experience the oil’s effects.
 This fact is why CBD hemp extracts with essential oils work really well.

 Best essential oils for headaches and migraines